project telehealth understanding the impact of virtual health care

 big data makes a big difference

-This clinical research network and data warehouse unites scientists, clinicians, patients and stakeholders throughout Florida and in select metropolitan areas in Georgia and Alabama to address some of today’s biggest health challenges.
-The network’s academic institutions and health systems provide care for about 74% of Floridians in all 67 counties, together with large, diverse populations in greater Atlanta and Birmingham, Alabama.
-The OneFlorida+ Data Trust contains data for more than 16 million individuals in Florida and the Southeast, creating a dynamic resource to facilitate health care research, disseminate research findings, and improve health, health care and health policy.
+This clinical research network and data warehouse unites scientists, clinicians, patients and stakeholders throughout Florida and other states to address some of today’s biggest health challenges.
+The network’s academic institutions and health systems provide care for Floridians in all 67 counties, together with large, diverse populations in other states.
+The OneFlorida+ Data Trust contains data for many millions of individuals, creating a dynamic resource to facilitate health care research, disseminate research findings, and improve health, health care and health policy.